AdventurousWebDesign/adventurouswebdesign.github.io/_work/meijin.md

 {% include terminal.html title="<strong>Meijin LMS</strong> &mdash; Test Suite Sample" asset="/assets/lms" poster="npt:0:4" %}

-The new LMS plugin (codename: meijin) was meant to serve not just the ACN site, but another web property - meghantelpner.com.
+The new LMS plugin (codename: 名人 Meijin) was meant to serve not just the ACN site, but another web property - meghantelpner.com.
 To that end, the templating system was built to be extenadable by any WordPress theme that ran alongside it.